Ship info

 cocktail music, boogie-woogie and 1940's standards, the Beatles,

-calypso and reggae, salsa or classical, you can find it aboard Norwegian
+calypso and reggae, salsa or classical, you can find it aboard

-Remirez Folkloric Festival comes onboard during the ship's
+Antonio Remirez Folkloric Festival comes onboard

-lengthy stop in Acapulco.
+during the ship's lengthy stop in Acapulco.

 Daytimes (and sea days) are made enjoyable with the many contests

-and activities available on almost all of the public decks, including
+and activities available on almost all of the public decks,

 NCL has a "Star Search"/"American

-Idol"-type program that allows guests to strut their
+Idol"-type program that allows guests to strut

-onboard one of the company's vessels.
+as a performer onboard one of the company's vessels.

 The Ship 'N Males Review, which features service

-personnel strip-teasing a la Chippendale's, is a fun night out for
+personnel strip-teasing a la Chippendale's, is a fun night out

-highlight their national heritage.
+acts that highlight their national heritage.

 Fitness & Recreation